anupwritescode/100-days-of-code/log.md

 **Thoughts** I first tried with ngStyles binding to the boxes, that didn't work.
 So, I bound the row and column with id of that element.
 I faced a weird issue when applying styles using id.
 I will fix that issue tomorrow.

 **Link(s) to work**: [Tic-Tac-Toe App](https://github.com/anupwritescode/tictactoe)

+### Day 4: June 24, Thursday

+**Today's Progress**: Fixed highlight issue, added start a new game button

+**Thoughts** The last element of the winning triplet wasn't being highlighted because the HTML element was being updated with X or O after the highlight class was added.
+Learnt Angular data bindings work asynchronously.
+To fix that I added a wait time of 50 ms before winning logic could be called.
+I learned something new today.

+**Link(s) to work**: [Tic-Tac-Toe App](https://github.com/anupwritescode/tictactoe)